This bill relates to garnishments.

-Under current law, whenever an execution against the property of any judgment debtor must be returned unsatisfied, within five years of the return, the judgment creditor may be entitled to an order by the court rendering such judgment, requiring the judgment debtor to undergo an examination on the ability and means to satisfy the judgment, and in the case of neglect or refusal, issuing a writ of attachment and punishing the judgment debtor for contempt.
+Under current law, whenever an execution against the property of any judgment debtor is returned unsatisfied, within five years of the return, the judgment creditor may be entitled to an order by the court rendering such judgment, requiring the judgment debtor to undergo an examination on the ability and means to satisfy the judgment, and in the case of neglect or refusal, issuing a writ of attachment and punishing the judgment debtor for contempt.
 This bill provides a judgment creditor must, upon motion made at any time before the judgment is satisfied of record and presumed paid, be entitled to such orders.

 Additionally, under current law, a judgment debtor can be granted immunity from prosecution by any prosecuting or circuit attorney for statements made at a judgment debtor's examination.
 This bill instead requires a judgment debtor to enjoy full use and derivative immunity and provides that no testimony in an examination can be used against a witness, except in cases of perjury or for giving false statements.